preeV42500/folia_takehome/LARAVEL-STARTER.md

 | make stop          | Stops the containers defined in the compose file provided         |
 | make down          | Removes the containers defined in the compose file provided       |
 | make migrate-fresh | Runs `php artisan migrate:fresh --seed` on the application db     |

+**For more information on makefiles, see [this link](https://www.gnu.org/software/make/manual/make.html#Introduction)